sebidelamata/web3_profile/README.md

 ## Running Client

 To run the frontend app locally, run `npm run dev`.
-The application should be available on port 9999.
+The application should be available on [port 9999](http://localhost:9999/).

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh